COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 Get to know Dr. Dham

 Over the years, the survival rates for childhood cancers in the United States have dramatically increased.
 In fact, there are almost 100,000 survivors who are now 30 years removed from their initial cancer diagnosis.
-However, this increase in survival comes with the potential for more long term cardiac (heart) issues from cancer treatments (chemotherapy and radiation therapy).
-These complications can occur as soon as the treatments start to as late as 30-40 years after treatments finish.
+However, this increase in survival comes with the potential for more long-term cardiac (heart) issues from cancer treatments (chemotherapy and radiation therapy).
+These complications can occur as soon as the treatments start to as late as 30 to 40 years after treatments finish.
 With regular monitoring, cardiac changes can be noted earlier, and they can possibly be controlled or even reversed.

-At Children’s National Health System we recognize the need for early heart care screening and intervention.
-We were the first in the region to create a pediatric Cardio-Oncology program dedicated to the heart care of cancer patients.
+At Children’s National Hospital we recognize the need for early heart care screening and intervention.
+We were the first in the region to create a pediatric Cardio-Oncology Program dedicated to the heart care of cancer patients.

 The Cardio-Oncology Process